abhinandkakkadi/ecommerce-gRPC-microservices-cleanarch/README.md

 ## Project Overview

-An E-commerce project broken down into 4 services running on their individual ports.
+An E-commerce project broken down into 4 services (admins, carts, products, users) and API gateway all running on their individual ports.
 It's actually a broken down version of my e-commerce project built using clean architecture design pattern

 ## Run Locally